 Exposure of frozen beets to elevated temperatures results in some draining of the juice to the bottom of the package with less color in the vegetable.
 No appreciable flavor change is noted with this product.

-WFLO is indebted to Dr. Jeff Brecht, Institute of Food and Agricultural Sciences, University of Florida, for the review and revision of this topic.
+WFLO is indebted to Dr. Jeff Brecht, Horticultural Sciences Department, University of Florida, for the review and revision of this topic.